Judgment of Acquittal

 Standard of Review for the Denial of the JOA at Trial

-The de novo standard of review applies when reviewing a motion for judgment of acquittal.
-Keep in mind that when moving for a judgment of acquittal, the defendant basically assumes the facts in evidence and every conclusion favorable to the prosecution that may be fairly and reasonably inferred from the evidence.
+Before the trial court, when the defense moves for a judgment of acquittal, the defense basically assumes the facts in evidence and every conclusion favorable to the prosecution that may be fairly and reasonably inferred from the evidence.

 The trial court should grant a motion for judgment of acquittal only if “the evidence is such that no view which the jury may lawfully take of it favorable to the opposite party can be sustained under the law.”
 Lynch v.
 State, 293 So.
 2d 44, 45 (Fla.
 1974).